By James Eliot, Markets & Finance Editor

 Looking forward, several trends are reshaping the investment landscape.

-2. Rise of Alternative Assets: Analysts at Goldman Sachs predict that alternative assets, particularly cryptocurrencies, will become more mainstream, growing from 1% of portfolios to over 3% by 2025 as institutional acceptance increases.
-Bitcoin skyrocketing from $1,000 to nearly $60,000 in 2021 underscores this trend’s potential.
+Rise of Alternative Assets: Analysts at Goldman Sachs predict that alternative assets, particularly cryptocurrencies, will become more mainstream, growing from 1% of portfolios to at least 10% in the next decade.
+This shift reflects a broader understanding of market dynamics, with alternative investments providing necessary diversification and potential for substantial gains.

 FAQ

-Q: How can I diversify my portfolio if I invest outside the S&P 500?
+Q: How can I start investing outside the S&P 500?

 Recommended Tools